HigginTown/HouseDivided/README.md

 Next, I introduce a distance metric derived from the measure of Mutual Information and entropy in information theory.
 The inspiration for this metric can be found in the `senate-mining` folder.

 We take mutual information between the senator's voting record and the outcome to be 'influence', and rank the senators by how infleuntial they are.
 The metricized version of mutual information allows us to  calculate distances between each pair of senators.

+Some of the inspiration for this project came from a [paper](http://www.stat.columbia.edu/~jakulin/Politics/) on the 2003 Senate.
+I have incldued their code in this project's repo, in the folder `senate-mining`, though I don't make use of any of it.